-Michael Weller is a Founder and President of the Writer’s Guild Initiative of the Writers Guild of America, East and a permanent member of the counsel of the Dramatists Guild of America.
+Michael Weller is a Founder of the Writer’s Guild Initiative of the Writers Guild of America, East and a permanent member of the counsel of the Dramatists Guild of America.

 Weller is the author of 40+ produced plays, the best known of which are Moonchildren, Loose Ends, Spoils of War, and Fifty Words.